-Massage therapy can provide substantial healing and pain relief for people suffering from low back pain caused by a back strain, when the correct muscle is targeted, the pain can be controlled at its source—for quicker and lasting relief.
+Massage therapy can provide substantial healing and pain relief for many lower back problems.
+Specifically, for pain caused by a back strain, when the correct muscle is targeted, the pain can be controlled at its source—for quicker and lasting relief.

-- Lifting that requires leaning over something (such as getting groceries out of a trunk)
+- Lifting that requires leaning over something, for example, getting groceries out of the trunk of your car

 - Leaning over a sink while doing dishes